 Introducing you to the world of sound design, you’ll develop your creative skills in composition and learn to create music for a range of media before presenting your work as an installation of both audio and video assets.
 Through the research of standard industry practices in this field, practical experimentation with synthesis, Foley, and sound effects creation, you’ll build up a significant library of assets suitable for use in music, film, and games applications.

 Assessment: Sound design and installation presentation.
 40 credits.

 By developing original compositions and working with existing materials to create an effective remix, this module encourages you to blur the lines between composer and producer while taking both a creative and functional view of your work.

 Assessment: Original compositions that highlight different core skills such as production and remixing.
 20 credits.

-Working to an external client brief, you’ll develop a clear strategy to achieve the goals and requirements of the commissioning client.
-Assignments in this module will encourage you to think critically about your work, and use the skills and knowledge you’ve gained across other modules to create a product that meets specific criteria.
+Working to a real-world client brief, you’ll develop a clear strategy to achieve the goals and requirements of the commissioning client.
+Assignments in this module will encourage you to think critically about your work, and use the skills and knowledge you’ve gained across other modules to create a professional product that meets specific criteria.

 Assessment: Client based production and follow-up presentation.
 20 credits.

 Guided by your individual tastes and interests, this module will inspire you to think about your approach to composition differently.
 Focusing on synthesis and innovative techniques, you’ll apply creative strategies to generate original tracks, evaluate their success, and present them as a finished piece, thinking critically about your techniques throughout.